Astros vs. Athletics Player Props Betting Odds

-Yordan Alvarez and Brent Rooker are two of the top players with prop bets for the taking when the Houston Astros and the Oakland Athletics square off at Minute Maid Park on Friday (at 8:10 PM ET).
+Kyle Tucker and Brent Rooker are among the players with prop bets available when the Houston Astros and the Oakland Athletics meet at Minute Maid Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!